i-love-flamingo/flamingo-commerce/docs/1. Introduction/About Flamingo Commerce.md

 # About flamingo commerce

-With "Flamingo Commerce" and "Flamingo Carotene" you get your toolkit for building **Blazing fast commerce experience layers**
+With "Flamingo Commerce" and "Flamingo Carotene" you get your toolkit for building fast and flexible commerce experience applications.
+Flamingo Commerce contains:

-* Contains flamingo modules that provide „domain“, „application“ and „interface“ logic around commerce features
+* Flamingo modules for typical e-commerce domains: Each providing a seperated bounded context with its „domain“, „application“ and „interface“ logic.
-* According to „ports and adapters“ these modules can be used with your own „Adapters“ to interact with any API or microservice you want.
+* Using „ports and adapters“ to seperate domain from technical details, all these modules can be used with your own „Adapters“ to interact with any API or microservice you want.

-**Flamingo Commerce is build on top of the Flamingo Framework so it makes sense that you read throughthe Flamingo docs first**
+**Flamingo Commerce is build on top of the Flamingo Framework so it makes sense that you read through the Flamingo docs first**

 ## A flamingo-commerce project

 A typical flamingo commerce based e-commerce project would have:

-* Its own templates (of course) .
-The templates should be build with the pugtemplate engine and can use the flamingo-carotene frontend build pipeline.
+* Its own templates (of course).
+The templates can be build with the pugtemplate engine and can use the Flamingo Carotene frontend build pipeline.
 * Has the dependency to flamingo and flamingo-commerce packages (using dep)
 * specific flamingo modules, that provide adapters (=implementation of secondary ports in flamingo-commerce modules) for the commerce modules.
 This can be adapters that call other microservices and external APIs for example.
 * Instead of the specific implementations of adapters, you can also select between available adapters from the open source community: